Course Descriptions: Mythological Studies

 MS 605, 2 units

 This course focuses on selected aspects and primary texts of Theravada, Mahayana, and Vajrayana traditions.
 Particular attention is given to the life story of Shakyamuni Buddha, as well as the myths associated with major bodhisattvas.
-Key thematic issues, doctrines, and practices are examined from a depth psychological perspective.
+Key thematic issues, doctrines, and contemplative practices are examined from philosophical, feminist, and depth psychological perspectives.

 Alchemy and the Hermetic Tradition